mastermakrela-rwth/ouichefs/submission/documentation.typ

 + `register_eviction_policy` and `unregister_eviction_policy` to register and
   unregister eviction policies.
   - it uses a linked list (`list_head`) to keep track of the registered eviction policies.
-That's also partially the reason why we need a default policy, to make the list handling easier (less null checks).
+That's also partially the reason, why we need a default policy, to make the list handling easier (less null checks).
 + `set_eviction_policy` to set which eviction policy is to be used.
 + `traverse_dir` is used to recursively traverse directory.
 It is very flexible, which allows us to use it in different eviction policies by adjusting the